 Physiologic anemia is the most common cause of anemia in the neonatal period.
 Normal physiologic processes often cause normocytic-normochromic anemia at an expected time after birth in term and preterm infants.
 Physiologic anemias do not generally require extensive evaluation or treatment.

 In term infants, the increase in oxygenation that occurs with normal breathing after birth causes an abrupt rise in tissue oxygen level, resulting in negative feedback on erythropoietin production and erythropoiesis.
 This reduction in erythropoiesis, as well as the shorter life span of neonatal RBCs (90 days vs 120 days in adults), causes hemoglobin (Hb) concentration to fall over the first 2 to 3 months of life (typical Hb nadir 9 to 11 g/dL [90 to 110 g/L]).
+This is called the physiologic nadir.
 Hb remains stable over the next several weeks and then slowly rises in the 4th to 6th month secondary to renewed erythropoietin stimulation.

 Anemia may develop because of prenatal, perinatal (at delivery), or postpartum hemorrhage.
 In neonates, absolute blood volume is low (eg, preterm, 90 to 105 mL/kg; term, 78 to 86 mL/kg); therefore, acute loss of as little as 15 to 20 mL of blood may result in anemia.
 An infant with chronic blood loss can compensate physiologically and is typically more clinically stable than an infant with acute blood loss.